 With the oversight of senior management and our audit committee, we executed the implementation of remediation steps in 2018.
 These efforts focused on (i) the hiring of personnel with technical accounting and financial reporting experience and (ii) the implementation of improved accounting and financial reporting procedures and systems to improve the completeness, timeliness and accuracy of our financial reporting and disclosures including the assessment of more judgmental areas of accounting.
 We believe the measures described above will remediate the material weaknesses identified and strengthen our internal control over financial reporting.
 These improvements to our internal control infrastructure were implemented in the fourth quarter of 2018, and were ongoing during the preparation of our financial statements for the year ended December 31, 2018.
-As such, the remediation initiatives outlined above were not sufficient to fully remediate the material weaknesses in internal control over financial reporting as discussed above.
-We are committed to continuing to improve our internal control processes and will continue to diligently and vigorously review our financial reporting controls and procedures.
+As such, the remediation initiatives outlined above were not sufficient to fully remediate the material weaknesses in internal control over financial reporting to control over financial reporting to control over financial control over financial reports and sufficient to fully remediate the material weaknesses and will continue to diligently and vigorously review our financial reporting controls and procedures.